-Most sliders allow the selected variable to be adjusted from the minimum to maximum setting in incremental steps.
-Clicking the slider arrows increases or decreases the variable in the smallest available step size.
-Clicking the slider ribbon adjusts the variable in a larger step size; usually 10 times the smallest step size.
-Under the slider arrows on either side of the slider are the words 'MIN' and 'MAX'.
-Clicking either of these words will adjust the variable to the minimum or maximum value for that slider.
+All spinners allow the selected variable to be adjusted from the minimum to maximum setting in incremental steps.
+Clicking the spinner arrows increases or decreases the variable in the smallest available step size.
+Holding an arrow in either direction will speed up the rate that the spinner increments.

-Values may also be entered into the text box to the right of the slider.
-If the value entered is below the lower limit, the slider will be set to the minimum value.
-If the value entered is above the upper limit, the slider will be adjusted to the maximum value.
-Values of non-standard step sizes are rounded to the nearest valid entry.
+Clicking the number will highlight it and allow it to be edited to any value within its range.
+If the value entered is below the lower limit, the spinner will be set to the minimum value.
+If the value entered is above the upper limit, the spinner will be adjusted to the maximum value.